Rotimiayomide99/PIZZA-SALES/README.md

-Here's a professional README.md for your pizza sales SQL project:

 # 🍕 Pizza Sales Data Analysis

 A comprehensive SQL analysis of pizza sales data to extract business insights and performance metrics.